MicrosoftDocs/cpp-docs/docs/cross-platform/cross-platform-mobile-development-examples.md

 - [TwoLibs Android Library Sample](https://github.com/microsoftarchive/msdn-code-gallery-community-s-z/tree/master/TwoLibs%20Android%20Library%20Sample)

    This sample is a port of the Android NDK TwoLibs sample.
-It uses both a dynamically loaded shared library, and a static C++ Android native library, that implements a method called from a Java Native Interface app.
+It uses both a dynamically loaded shared library and a static C++ Android native library that implements a method called from a Java Native Interface app.
 This sample is a good starting point for developers to understand how to use static/dynamic shared libraries to build an end-to-end JNI Android application with Visual Studio.

 - [test-libstdcpp Android Library Sample](https://github.com/microsoftarchive/msdn-code-gallery-community-s-z/tree/master/test-libstdcpp%20Android%20Library%20Sample)